-5. The event staff will be patrolling inside of the festival.
+5. The event staff will be patrolling inside the festival.
 They are not going to get law enforcement involved unless there is a life-threatening event.

-6. Undercover agents from the local police force, dressed in plain clothes, will likely be present inside of the venue to trap attendees intending to distribute drugs.
+6. Undercover agents from the local police force, dressed in plain clothes, will likely be present inside the venue to trap attendees intending to distribute drugs.

 8. It is your constitutional right to refuse to consent to a search of your vehicle or your person.
 Nevertheless, police may search your vehicle or your person if they have probable cause or they have arrested you.